 REEI offers funding in the form of graduate assistantships.
 Graduate assistant (GA) positions require a 20-hour per week employment commitment throughout each of the Fall and Spring semesters (including exam weeks).
 These awards are contingent upon receipt of funds from the U.S. Department of Education.

-Eligibility: Must be a student in the Russian and East European M.A. program.
-Incoming student applicants are not as competitive for graduate assistantships as returning students unless they have had significant previous experience in newsletter publication or web design.
+Eligibility: Preference is given to qualified students in the Russian and East European M.A. program but qualified graduate students in any program will be considered.
+Applications from those who have not yet begun their graduate studies are not as competitive as those of returning students unless they have had significant previous experience in newsletter publication, web design, and/or pre-college education.

-Award: Stipend of $15,750, a College of Arts and Sciences fee remission towards 30 hours of College of Arts and Sciences credit per year, and health insurance.
+Award: Stipend of $18,000, a College of Arts and Sciences fee remission towards 24 hours of College of Arts and Sciences credit per year (12 in Fall, 12 in Spring), and health insurance.

 Application: Applications must include: